ionify/ionify/README.md

 ~
 { on:'hi'
 , hi (ion)
-    { / This method is called for each ion //
+    { /This method is called for each ion//
-      / with a "hi" property.
+      /with a "hi" property.
 It logs the //
-      / value of that property.            //
+      /value of that property.           //

-    ~ {log:  ion.hi }
+      {log: ion.hi}

       /logs "I'm an ion!"
 1st//
       /logs "I'm a json!"
 2nd/